-- Require each Subcontractor to comply with appropriate Federal, State and City safety requirements and with the School Construction Authority Safety Manual. - Require each Subcontractor to submit a written site-specific Safety Program that describes job hazards and controls necessary during the Subcontractor's work. - Each Subcontractor must designate a Competent Foreman to implement their own program. - Schedule, attend, and document Weekly Safety Meetings. - Conduct daily Pre-shift/Pre-Task Safety Meetings to include a review of activities and tasks to be performed, specific safety concerns or risks associated with completing the work, and actions taken to eliminate or reduce anticipated hazards. - Documentation of the training must be maintained for each worker. - The meeting record must include the following information: - The date and time of the meeting. - The name, title, and company affiliation of each worker who participated in the meeting. - The name, title, and company affiliation of the competent person who conducted the meeting, along with the competent person's signature.
+- Require each Subcontractor to comply with appropriate Federal, State and City safety requirements and with the School Construction Authority Safety Manual. - Require each Subcontractor to submit a written site-specific Safety Program that describes job hazards and controls necessary during the Subcontractor's work.
+Require each Subcontractor to submit a Job Hazard Analysis for the different work activities on the project and to conduct daily Pre-Task meeting. - Each Subcontractor must designate a Competent Foreman to implement their own program. - Provide a Job Hazard Analysis for the different work activities on the project. - The different steps of a specific work activity. - The potential hazards employees are exposed to during this work. - The recommended actions and procedures used to control, mitigate and eliminate the hazards. - Schedule, attend, and document Weekly Safety Meetings. - Conduct daily Pre-shift/Pre-Task Safety Meetings to include a review of activities and tasks to be performed, specific safety concerns or risks associated with completing the work, and actions taken to eliminate or reduce anticipated hazards. - Documentation of the training must be maintained for each worker. - o The meeting record must include the following information: - The date and time of the meeting. - The name, title, and company affiliation of each worker who participated in the meeting. - The name, title, and company affiliation of the competent person who conducted the meeting, along with the competent person's signature.